arunim1/sniper/README.md

 ### "Permission Denied" errors

 1. Go to System Settings > Privacy & Security > Screen Recording
-2. Ensure SnipIt is enabled
+2. Ensure Sniper is enabled
-3. Restart SnipIt
+3. Restart Sniper

 ### Hotkey not working

 1. Check for conflicts with other apps
 2. Try registering a different hotkey in Preferences
-3. Ensure SnipIt is running (menu bar icon visible)
+3. Ensure Sniper is running (menu bar icon visible)

 ### OCR accuracy issues